Fundamental concepts of spatial analysis - lecture notes

 nominal place names

-absolute mathematical coordinate systems/ GPSrelative site and
+absolute mathematical coordinate systems/ GPSrelative site and situation

 cognitive mental maps, perception, opinion